AI-multimodal/mcr_const/README.md

 For this specific dataset, the spectra is almost perfect (solid line are resolved value, dashed line are true value).
 However, the red and green concentration exhibit a wierd trend of first going to zero and then going up again.
-In addition, there are more than 2 phase in the same point which is against phase law.
+In addition, there are more than 2 phases in the same point which is against phase law.
 To solve this problem, we can apply the rank selectivity constraint.

 ### Rank Selectivity Constraint
-This constraint is available via module ```python mcr_const.constraints.nist``` in this repository and comes with a constructor for flexible targeting region definition.
-In parallel, we have provided a helper function from_xxx() as a classmethod to make ease usage of the constraint for simple questions.
+This constraint is available via module ```mcr_const.constraints.nist``` in this repository and comes with a constructor for flexible targeting region definition.
+In parallel, we have provided a helper function from_xxx() as a ```classmethod``` to make ease usage of the constraint for simple questions.
 The following code is an example on how to use this constraint:
 ```python
 from pymcr.mcr import McrAR